allisterb/Selma/README.md

 The Selma CUI is an accessible user interface that produces text output easily read by screen readers, braille displays and other assistive technology.
 Users interact in a conversational style with Selma which gathers information in specific areas and guides the user through specific tasks like daily medication and mood tracking and filling out periodic journal entries and evaluations.
 Users can ask questions (“Did I take my meds today?”, “Did I go out this week?”) and bots can answer intelligently based on information previously captured and analyzed.
 With the user's consent the information gathered can be automatically sent to the patient’s health providers, reducing the time needed for administering these routine tasks and allowing face-to-face communication and direct supervision with a practitioner to be conserved and more effectively use.
 The information can also be analyzed for possibly warning symptoms or threats of acute events that may require intervention.

-Selma uses Facebook's Wit.ai NLU service for understanding what users say and and input as text.
+Selma uses Facebook's Wit.ai NLU service and the expert.ai deep text analysis NLU service.

 ### What is self-management?
 `Self-management can be defined as the methods, skills, and strategies by which